Supply Chains & The ESG Imperative: The Buck Stops with the C-Suite

 The following hypothetical scenarios, where improved visibility into your extended supply chain and a will to change into an ESG-forward posture is the new normal, could prompt businesses to:

 - Not source lumber from native forests that are not being replenished… in the case of a worldwide home-goods producer

 - Refrain from using products tested on certain species… a CPG giant focused on personal care products

 - Eliminate the use of child labor at cobalt mines in Congo… a global electric-car/hybrid automaker

 - Ensure diversity in your supplier base to increase innovation and economic impact in various socioeconomic demographics

-At Interos, we enable companies to monitor that risk in real time based on automated models that look at relationships and events around the globe.
-Our customers are able to see their commitments, as well as their risk, down to five or more tiers in their supply chain when it comes to environmental damage and protection, gender inequality, governance, labor practices and unethical sourcing.
+At Interos, we enable companies to monitor supply chain risk in real-time based on automated models that look at relationships and events around the globe.
+Our customers are able to see their commitments, as well as their risk, down to five or more tiers in their supply chain when it comes to environmental damage and protection, gender inequality, governance, labor practices, and unethical sourcing.
 The rising prominence of ESG reflects the moral imperative that faces us as business leaders to hold ourselves accountable for the future of our planet and future generations.

 Jennifer Bisceglie, founder & CEO, Interos